DannyDainton/newman-reporter-htmlextra/README.md

 Custom templates (currently handlebars only) can be passed to the HTML reporter via `--reporter-htmlextra-template <path>` with `--reporters htmlextra` and `--reporter-htmlextra-export`.
 The [default template](./lib/dashboard-template.hbs) is used in all other cases.

-To create a report that only shows the request with `Failed` test from the CLI, the following command can be used:
+To create a report that only shows the requests with `Failed` tests, from the CLI, the following command can be used:

 ```console
 newman run https://www.getpostman.com/collections/631643-f695cab7-6878-eb55-7943-ad88e1ccfd65-JsLv -r htmlextra --reporter-htmlextra-showOnlyFails